picoders1/Forecasting-Influencial-Factors-of-US-Housing-Prices-with-Data-Science-/README.md

 # US HOUSE PRICE KEY FACTORS - Data Science Model DEVELOPMENT

 In this project, I embark on a data-driven journey to understand the key factors influencing home prices in the United States over the past two decades.
-By leveraging publicly available data and advanced data science techniques, MY goal is to build a comprehensive model that sheds light on the intricate relationship between various key factors and home prices.
+By leveraging publicly available data and advanced data science techniques, MY aims to build a comprehensive model that sheds light on the intricate relationship between various key factors and home prices.

 - [🔗 Data Cleaning](https://colab.research.google.com/drive/1YoTJzHTePaPhwS-DM2VneieLBCxyJOAR?usp=sharing): Details on data cleaning and preprocessing.
 - [🔗 EDA_and_Feature_Engineering](https://colab.research.google.com/drive/1ExOaY0WC44ibqWGv7AvZlxaca0onzswg?usp=sharing): Information about data relations and distributions.